 5. Sand Paper

-If you’re dealing with a really thick layer of rust, it’s best to start by removing some of it using good ol’ elbow grease.
-Grab a coarse grit sand paper and start scrubbing at the rusty area.
-As you remove more rust, switch to a finer grit sand paper to avoid damaging the metal underneath.
+If you’re dealing with a really thick layer of rust, you’ll have more success in removing it if you start with some good old fashioned elbow grease.
+Grab some coarse grit sand paper and rub it over the rusty area.
+After removing the roughest layers of rust, switch to a finer grit sand paper to avoid scratching the metal underneath.

 Once you’ve sanded the rust down to a more manageable level, try one of the other methods listed here to remove the rest.

 If you’ve tried other methods and nothing seems to be working, reach for Bar Keepers Friend.
 This scouring powder contains oxalic acid, which reacts with iron compounds in the rust and makes it much easier to scrub away.
 (But be sure to wear protective gloves when using BKF, because it can easily irritate skin!)

 Use a wet sponge and a sprinkle of Bar Keepers Friend to scrub the rusty item.
 Then let it sit for a minute or two, and rinse the item thoroughly.
 Rust doesn’t usually stand a chance against this stuff!

 7. Cream Of Tartar